mkloubert/nativescript-apiclient/README.md

 Routes are suffixes for a base URL.

-You can define one or parameters inside that route, which are replaced when you starting a call.
+You can define one or parameters inside that route, which are replaced when you start a request.

 If you create an client like this